vimc/orderly-web/README.md

 This will ignore issues that pre-date the introduction of linting to the codebase: these are listed in `src/config/detekt/baseline-main.yml`.
-If you are editing files that include such exemptions then you can choose either to resolve the relevant issues (e.g. if there are a very limited number) or regenerate the baseline for the legacy code via `./gradle app:detektBaseline` (the file should not be edited by hand).
+If you are editing files that include such exemptions then you can choose either to resolve the relevant issues (e.g. if there are a very limited number) or regenerate the baseline for the legacy code via `./gradle :app:detektBaseline` (the file should not be edited by hand).

 Note that generating the baseline should only be done after ensuring that any new code _does_ conform to the conventions.
 Any further exemptions should be made via `@Suppress` annotations (with a justification in the